Flight Electricity Motion Space

 FPL for Kids - a web site for energy education by Florida Power and Light

-Energy Quest A site by the California Energy Commission which includes many topics on energy including conservation, safety and alternative sources.
-Energy Story section is very relevant.
+the California Energy Commission which includes many topics on energy including

 Energy